MerylWang/GithubRepos/README.md

 ### viewing the database using sqlite3

-(I used mysql locally, but trying out sqlite for deployment purposes to dodge deploying a whole database)
+(was trying to use this for deployment but the sqlite file gets erased upon deployment from heroku)

 https://sqlite.org/cli.html#zipdb